cpaproth/sk/README.md

 Desirable features of version 2.0 are:
 * echo cancellation to improve audio quality
 * speech recognition, this would be really cool during the bidding procedure or for saying Kontra
+* a more sophisticated video compression scheme
 * integration of other but similar games, for example Doppelkopf

 ## Dependencies

 Following portable open source libraries are used by *sk*:
-* fast light toolkit [FLTK-2.0](http://www.fltk.org) for the graphical user interface and the OpenGL interface
+* fast light toolkit [FLTK1.3](http://www.fltk.org) for the graphical user interface and the OpenGL interface
 * open source computer vision library [OpenCV](http://www.opencv.org) for the webcam capture interface and image compression (libjpeg and libpng)
 * [PortAudio](http://www.portaudio.com) for the audio hardware interface
 * the fast Fourier transform implementation of the GNU scientific library [GSL](http://www.gnu.org/software/gsl/) for a simple audio compression algorithm